ProactiveProgrammers/www.proactiveprogrammers.com/decks/data-abstraction-slides/function-scope/slides.md

 <v-clicks>

 <p class = "bold">
-What is are the <b>downsides</b> of this approach to primality testing?
+What are the <b>downsides</b> of this approach to primality testing?
 </p>

 </v-clicks>